hicsh/hsh-installers-poc/README.md

 - **macOS** — the first-run hook writes a launchd **LaunchAgent** (`~/Library/LaunchAgents/com.hsh.agent.plist`, `RunAtLoad` + crash-only `KeepAlive`) and loads it, so the agent starts immediately and at every login.
-  Known limitation: dragging the app to the trash doesn't remove the plist (Velopack has no uninstall hook on macOS).
+  The LaunchAgent passes `--background` so the agent can tell that launch apart from a human opening the app directly.
+To uninstall: open **HSH Agent.app** again from Applications — since it's already running in the background, this shows a dialog with an **Uninstall…** option that removes the app, stops autostart, and clears cached data (Velopack has no uninstall hook on macOS, so this in-app flow replaces it).
 - **Linux** — autostart is **not implemented yet**; the AppImage runs only while started manually.